 The frequent use of particles unique to Cantonese such as "啲" (di1), "嚟" (lai4), and "吓" (haa2) adds another layer of complexity.
 These particles, while essential for expressing nuance in spoken Cantonese, often don't have standardized written forms and can be interpreted differently based on context.
 Traditional transcription systems struggle with these localized elements, potentially missing crucial emotional or contextual cues in business discussions.

 In Hong Kong's business environment, code-switching between Cantonese and English is commonplace.
 Phrases like "check吓批左文件未" (check if the document has been approved) are standard in business conversations.
-This linguistic flexibility, while natural to speakers, presents a significant challenge for transcription systems.
+This makes it especially hard for Cantonese transcription or speech-to-text services, which must correctly interpret context, tone, and meaning in both languages without losing accuracy.
 Most traditional solutions are designed for single-language recognition and struggle with seamless switching between languages, often producing fragmented or incorrect transcriptions.

 Hong Kong's business landscape includes speakers from different regions, each with distinct accents and speaking patterns.
 Some speakers might have influences from Mainland Chinese dialects, while others might have Western-influenced pronunciation.
 These accent variations can significantly impact transcription accuracy, especially when discussing technical terms or industry-specific vocabulary.